Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 The function `sol.file.remove("file_name.dat")` removes a file in the write directory.
 For this lesson the write directory is `.users/your_name/solarus/sample_quest/`.
 I used this function to remove the save file for a new game.

-The function `sol.game.exists("file_name.dat")` check if a file exists in the write directory.
+The function `sol.game.exists("file_name.dat")` checks if a file exists in the write directory.
 This is normally used to check if a save files exits and if not, then set default hero settings.
 For example, the hero's health, item, abilities, and etc.

 The function `sol.game.load("file_name.dat")` loads a saved file or creates one if none exist.
 It will not save it.